-“Health services in the NT have made significant strides in closing the gap in Indigenous health outcomes in remote communities and we are proud to have assisted them in that work,” said Glenn Keys, Aspen Medical’s Executive Director and co-founder.
+“Health services in the NT have made significant strides in closing the gap in Indigenous health outcomes in remote communities and we are proud to have assisted them in that work,” said Glenn Keys AO, Aspen Medical’s Executive Chairman and Founder.

 “It is exciting to know that RAHC will continue to be a part of the effort into the future and we are looking forward working closely with our partners and stakeholders including the NT Department of Health, AMSANT, Aboriginal Medical Services and the communities where we work,” he added.

 RAHC was established in 2008 and is funded by the Australian Government Department of Health and Ageing under The Indigenous Australians’ Health Program to “address persistent challenges to accessing primary healthcare services for Aboriginal and Torres Strait Islander people in the Northern Territory”.

 To date RAHC has provided 3,500 placements in more than 100 communities in the NT.
 The repeat rate amongst those who have undertaken a placement is over 80 per cent.